British Ebola victim flown home as Congo finds new outbreak

 FREETOWN/LONDON A British medical worker was flown home from West Africa on Sunday after becoming the first Briton infected in an Ebola epidemic, and a separate new outbreak of the disease was detected in Democratic Republic of Congo.

-A specially adapted Royal Air Force cargo plane picked up the male healthcare worker in Sierra Leone on Sunday after British Foreign Secretary Philip Hammond authorized his repatriation for treatment.
+A specially adapted Royal Air Force cargo plane picked up the male healthcare worker in Sierra Leone on Sunday after British Foreign Secretary Philip Hammond authorised his repatriation for treatment.

 The Department of Health said the patient - whose identity has not been disclosed - was "not currently seriously unwell".
 The man will be transported to an isolation unit at the Royal Free Hospital in London.